iPad 8 LTE Battery Replacement

 Step 49

-- Gently lift the LCD buffer tape off the top component bracket with care.
+- Hey, take it easy and gently lift that LCD buffer tape off the upper component bracket with care.

 Step 50

-- Grab your Phillips screwdriver and gently take out the five screws holding the upper component bracket in place:
+- Grab your trusty Phillips screwdriver and unscrew the five screws holding that upper component bracket in place.

 Step 51

-- Gently use the pointed end of your spudger to pry up the upper component bracket just enough so you can grab it with your fingers.
+- Grab your trusty spudger and use the pointed end to carefully lift up the upper component bracket—just enough so you can get a good grip with your fingers.

-- Carefully lift and remove the upper component bracket.
+- Now that you’ve got it, gently remove the upper component bracket.

 Tools Used